 Apart from the Membership course, the college organises educational activities for its own graduates and medical practitioners.
 Seminars are held at the College for its members.
 Many members are active educationally in both under-graduate and post-graduate education.

-Graduates of the course often work in the Osteopathic Association clinic part-time as they value working with other osteopaths not least because of the support that is obtained in the early years of professional independent practice.
+Graduates of the course often work in the Osteopathic Association clinic part-time as they value working with other osteopaths not least because of the support and mentoring that is obtained in the early years of professional independent practice.